DutaChulaMetaverse/.github/profile/README.md

 ## Let’s Get Started!
 Ready to jump in?
 Explore our repositories, fork some code, and let’s create something amazing together.
 Don’t forget to join the conversation in our Discord community and follow us on Twitter for the latest updates and events.

 We’re thrilled to have you with us on this journey.
-Let’s make the Duta Chula Metaverse the best virtual campus ever! 🚀
+Let’s make the MANGO the best metaverse ever! 🚀

 Happy coding and welcome aboard! 🌟

-— The Duta Chula Metaverse Team
+— The MANGO Metaverse Team

 <!--